 - Keep new garbage can liners looped over the rim of the can, under the current bag.
 This makes changing the liner easy and many guests will see the extra liners and take out the trash themselves.

-- Use a scent-free detergent on linins.
+- Use a scent-free detergent on linens.
 A surprising number of people are allergic to scented detergents and fabric softeners.

-Tip #4.
-If You Use a Housekeeper or Cleaning Service, Offer to Pay a Contracted Rate per Each Airbnb Listing
+If You Use a Airbnb Housekeeper or Cleaning Service, Offer to Pay a Contracted Rate Per Rental

 Housekeepers can become expensive but if you include the cleaning fee in the Airbnb contract and keep a housekeeper on a contract rather than use an hourly service, then the rate will be consistent and covered through the cleaning fee.
 Here are a few more tips when working with contracted service providers.